siwaar/French-Web-Domain-Classification/README.md

 ## Models Used
-We first used different methods to get the encoding and add new features and then we used, in particular, three methods of classification: CNN and CamemBERT.
+We first used different methods to get the encoding and add new features and then we used, in particular, three methods of classification: CNN, XGboost and CamemBERT.

 ## Evaluation
 The metric for this project is the multi-class logarithmic loss.
 It is defined as the negative loglikelihood of the true class labels given a probabilistic classifier’s predictions.